 f) If the requested information is not submitted within the allowed timeline or if alternate documentation is submitted in place of what was requested, we proceed with corrective action for the unverified and unexplained document/information

 If the requested information is submitted within the allowed timeline and we are unable to confirm or deny that fraud was committed, the OPDR informs the participant (via mail) of the finding, but as a consequence for submitting questionable information, the participant will only be able to use OPDR Approved trainings to meet Oklahoma Director’s Credential (ODC) or Professional Development Ladder (PDL) criteria for as long as they participate in the OPDR.
+In addition, the participant will not be eligible to receive a stipend from the Oklahoma Registry Certificate of Achievement Stipend Program.

 If the participant does not submit the requested documentation/information within the allowed timeline or documents other than any originals of the photocopied documents previously submitted are not sent in, participant is notified by mail of suspension from the Registry for a total of 90 days from the suspension date (letter signed and issued by the Oklahoma Registry’s Project Director).
 In addition, participant may only use OPDR approved coursework to meet ODC or PDL criteria for as long as they participate in the OPDR.